 Beginning in the shadows of giants, Mt Cook obscured from view, the path winds gently northward through golden grasslands.
 Crossing the Hooker River whose waters stained powder-blue from glacial ice, you reach the south of Mueller Glacier Lake and the first of three mighty suspension bridges.
 Continuing north, the valley becomes a wide vista where Cook gets its cinematic reveal.
 This is the most unobscured view of the mountain and it packs a powerful punch.

 What gives the walk its haunting memorability, though, is the iceberg-strewn lake at the track’s conclusion.
 Take a breath and a moment to note the poignancy of fading bergs and the glacier that birthed them.
 This place makes for a bewildering picture.

 Franz Josef valley trail – Mt Cook National Park

 Picking your way through the relic forest up a great bouldered gash left by the mighty frozen river, it’s hard not to feel a pang of guilt for how far the ice has retreated in recent years.

 Speckled green turns to brown, then grey.
 The lateral moraine leaving behind a footprint of the giant this glacier once was as you make your way to the terminal face.
 It’s another short hike at only 5.4 km, and the trail is easy enough for most.
 But despite its modest length, this stretch of track allows you glimpses of the mighty Waiho river, crystal waterfalls and some of New Zealand’s most pristine and ancient temperate rainforest.
 All that, before a short climb delivers the glacial view you came for.

 There are more challenging paths that lead to Franz Josef, but when the view is so good from here it’s hard to convince yourself to go higher or harder.

 The pass is an inland mountainous region of contorted peaks and valleys which, like so much of New Zealand, seems alien and completely uninhabited.
-Rising high at almost 1000m above sea-level, it’s not uncommon to see a dusting of snow on the ground here.
-But as we pass through, the bronzed grasses and buttercups are more reminiscent of a desert than a mountainside.
+Rising high at almost 1000 metres above sea-level, it’s not uncommon to see a dusting of snow on the ground here.
+But, as we pass through, the bronzed grasses and buttercups are more reminiscent of a desert than a mountainside.